lenadroid/airflow-azure/article/Airflow-Steps.md

 ### Service Accounts for scheduler and workers

 To allow certain processes perform certain tasks, there is a notion of [Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
 For example, we'd like to make sure Airflow scheduler is able to programmatically create, view, and manage pod resources for workers.
-To ensure this is possible, we need to create a Service Account for each component we want to grant certain priviliges to.
+To ensure this is possible, we need to create a Service Account for each component we want to grant certain privileges to.
 Later, we can associate the Service Accounts with Cluster Roles by using Cluster Rolebindings.

 Definition of Scheduler Service Account is in the [`scheduler-serviceaccount.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/scheduler/scheduler-serviceaccount.yaml) file on GitHub.
 Definition of Worker Service Account is in the [`worker-serviceaccount.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/workers/worker-serviceaccount.yaml) file on GitHub.